kwabenadarkwa/TypeTerminal/README.md

 - [x] Set things up
 - [x] Figure out the high level architecture of shit
 - [x] Create json file for quotes
 - [x] figure out how to display text on terminal
 - [ ] figure out how to track text as the user types it
 - [ ] figure out how to track text that the user gets wrong
 - [ ] figure out how to track WPM

 ## UI

 - [ ] figure out how to center things on the terminal

+## Refactoring

+- [x] change the things that are supposed to be enums to enums
+- [ ] check on renaming of something that don't make sense